ml4code/ml4code.github.io/_publications/sun2019grammar.markdown

 be inappropriate for RNN to capture such a long sequence.
 In this paper, we propose a grammar-based structural convolutional neural network (CNN) for code generation.
-Our model generates a program by predicting the grammar rules of the programming language; we design several CNN modules, in- cluding the tree-based convolution and pre-order convolution, whose information is further aggregated by dedicated attentive pooling layers.
+Our model generates a program by predicting the grammar rules of the programming language; we design several CNN modules, including the tree-based convolution and pre-order convolution, whose information is further aggregated by dedicated attentive pooling layers.
 Experimental results on the HearthStone benchmark dataset show that our CNN code generator significantly outperforms the previous state-of-the-art method by 5 percentage points; additional experiments on several semantic parsing tasks demonstrate the robustness of our model.
 We